 Metal Roof Replacement

 If you are looking for a long-term investment for your home; re-roofing in a metal product is a great choice.
 Yes, metal is more expensive than a shingle roof.
 But, there are still budget-friendly options on the market.
 In Orangeville, a standard ribbed metal roof with exposed fasteners will generally cost around $13500-16500.

 If you are looking for a metal roof with the best life expectancy and return on investment, then a hidden fastener type system is a great choice.
 Most of the hidden fastener systems offer a 50-year warranty.
 An example of this system would be a standing seam roof.
 The average cost for a standing seam roof in Orangeville is typically between $19500- $28000.

-In Orangeville the most popular re-siding option in Vinyl Siding.
+In Orangeville, the most popular re-siding option is Vinyl Siding.
 This is a great choice because vinyl siding holds well against Orangevilles' climates.
 It is easy to repair and if installed correctly can last for many years.
 The Average cost of residing your home in vinyl is around $8500-13000.00

-This does not include the price to redo soffit and eavestrough.
-Our recommendations when installing soffit is to go with a vented soffit and 5-inch seamless Eavestrough.
+This does not include the price to redo the soffit and eavestrough.
+Our recommendation when installing soffit is to go with a vented soffit and 5-inch seamless Eavestrough.
 We have many options of these to choose from.

 We always recommend that you budget in your renovation for a gutter protection system.
 This will make sure that minimal debris ends up in your gutter system and will let them work at full efficiency.